muratk5n/thirdwave/en/README.md

 ---

 This is why winter heating is a bigger problem than expected..
 There is more livestock than people and they also need heating.
-We dont just sacrifice all the chickens before winter and grow new ones during summer, right?
+Owners dont just sacrifice all the chickens before winter and grow new ones during summer, right?

 ---